arya107/LA-Website-2.0/content/blog/second-post.md

 title: 'This is my second article!'
 description: 'Guess what?
 Nuxt content is awesome!'
 img: 'img/cover (2).JPG'
-tags: [Nuxt, Content, Learning, second]
+tags: [Nuxt, Content, Learning, Test, Arya]
 ---

-## My second blog post
+# My second blog post

 Welcome to my second blog post using [content v2 module](https://content.nuxtjs.org/)

 > Hey there! 👋🏾 This is my second blog post learning nuxt content.

 I'm currently building it using the following: